 Faculty/Alumnus Publish Article

-Dr. Becky Benjamin, Department of Psychology chair and associate professor of psychology, and Andrew Cauldwell, psychology graduate from the Class of 2021, have published a research article in the Psi Chi undergraduate journal, Alethia.
+Dr. Becky Benjamin, Department of Psychology chair and associate professor of psychology, and Andrew Cauldwell, psychology graduate from the Class of 2021, have published a research article in Alethia — The Alpha Chi Journal of Undergraduate Scholarship.

 The paper is titled “Face masks and frustration: The effects of a facial covering on human emotional perception,” and it focuses on the ubiquity of masks in the current climate.
 According to the abstract, the COVID-19 pandemic and quarantine periods demonstrated the need for research on emotional satisfaction for individuals interacting with face coverings.
 Understanding how humans interpret emotions was the foundation for the previous research conducted on this subject.
 In this study, Benjamin and Cauldwell and a team of researchers analyzed the research on human emotional perception and whether face coverings negatively affected it.